IAT-339: 05 Devices and Their Fickle Owners — A slide deck

 What Should My Site Look Like?

-Problem is, there are no hard and fast rules.
+There are no hard and fast rules, but there are patterns.

 Remember, your site should: